26 Secrets Rich People Won’t Tell You About Their Habits and Lives

 We get a tremendous amount of satisfaction from not wasting things

 “I still collect all the tiny pieces of soap and put them together into one bar.
 I still squeeze the toothpaste tube dry.
 And I grow a lot of my own vegetables.” —August Turak, founder of two successful software companies and author of Business Secrets of the Trappist Monk.
-Don’t miss the 19 things rich people never do.

 We give a hand in unexpected ways